 Mary Kearns – Office Manager

 Mary manages the day to day running of the office and provides operational support to the Head of Institute, ensuring that effective communication is in place at all times.
-She also supports the Management Committee and the Finance and HR Sub-Committee.
+She also supports the Council of Partners and the Finance and HR Sub-Committee.
 In addition, she works with the Director on the Institute’s funding and granting activities.
 Mary previously worked in the Ombudsman for Children’s Office.

 Bernadette Pirihi – Administration Support